 Our Fixed Fees for Your Entry Clearance Application

 Our fixed fee for processing your entry clearance application ranges from £1,000 to £1,500 (VAT not applicable).
-Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your application.
-You will make an initial payment of half our fee when we start our work on your matter, and the remaining half is due once we have fully prepared the application and it is ready for submission.
+The agreed fixed fee will depend on the complexity of your case and the volume of work involved in your application.
+You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the application and it is ready for submission.

 UKVI Fees for Your Entry Clearance Application